E.GO Life: Overview

 The e.GO Life is designed as a city car and second car.
 The vehicle is rear-wheel drive and is a 2+2 seater.
 The weight of the e.GO Life 20 is 1150 kg with the battery.
 The car has a space frame.
 The rolling chassis of the car is made of aluminum profiles and sheets, reinforced with steel in some places and clad with colored plastic panels.
-The front wheels are individually suspended on MacPherson struts and control arms, and a rigid De Dion axle designed as a "U"-shaped drawbar axle is installed at the rear.
+The front wheels are individually suspended on MacPherson struts and control arms, and a rigid De Dion axle designed as a U-shaped drawbar axle is installed at the rear.
 Disc brakes are installed on all wheels.

 Other models

 e.GO Life Sport

 A performance-enhanced concept vehicle of the vehicle was presented with the Concept Sport.

 e.wave X

-The presentation of the E.Go Life Concept Cross study was canceled due to the COVID-19 pandemic.
+The presentation of the e.GO Life Concept Cross study was cancelled due to the COVID-19 pandemic.
 In May 2022, the significantly revised electric car e.wave X was presented.

 Sales of the e.wave X began on October 17, 2022, after it was unveiled at the 2022 Paris Motor Show.

 It has a battery capacity of 30.4 kWh, an electric range (WLTP) of 157 mi, a maximum power of 86 kW and a maximum speed of 84 mph.